JohnJerry0010/JohnJerry0010/README.md

 ## 🔬 Highlight Projects

-- **🛠️ CodeFix – Automated Bug Detection & Repair**
-  Built using CodeBERT to detect bugs in code and provide suggestions with explanations.
-Includes GUI-based feedback and a classification model.

-- **📊 Wayne Enterprises BI Dashboards**
+## 💹 HeadStart – Financial Intelligence Platform
+Deployed a full-stack financial analytics platform to forecast key metrics for 25+ companies.
+Integrated real-time dashboards via Power BI to support strategic planning and risk mitigation.

+---

+## 📑 Legal Document Intelligence System
+Built a legal compliance tool using BERT for Named Entity Recognition and FLAN-T5 for summarization.
+Extracts legal entities and generates concise summaries to automate compliance workflows.

+---

+## 🎧 AI-Based Multimedia Content Moderation
+Engineered a video content moderation system that transcribes speech using Whisper, detects toxic language using Toxic-BERT, and censors it by inserting beep sounds—ensuring safe, scalable content handling.

+---

+## 📊 Executive BI Dashboards – Wayne Enterprises
-  Designed 5 Power BI dashboards (Finance, HR, Supply Chain, R&D, Security) and a newspaper-style data narrative report to deliver strategic insights.
+Designed five business dashboards (Finance, HR, Supply Chain, R&D, Security) and a newspaper-style narrative report.
+Used KPIs and forecasting to deliver executive-level insights answering *“What’s happening?”* and *“What’s next?”*.

-- **🧾 Legal Document Classifier with LLMs**
-  Classified legal texts into 25+ sections using transformer models and built a streamlined UI for document upload and case-specific predictions.

-- **🎧 Whisper-Based Voice Note Summarizer**
-  Leveraged OpenAI's Whisper to transcribe and summarize voice notes.
-Used LLM pipelines for accurate and concise output.

-- **📈 Time Series Forecasting Models**
-  Created ARIMA and Prophet-based forecasting systems for sales, logistics, and risk estimation with dashboards and alerts.
+---

+## 🐞 CodeFix – Automated Bug Detection & Repair
+Developed as part of the Intel Unnati Program, this system uses CodeBERT to detect bugs in code and DeepSeek to generate contextual fixes—boosting software quality and debugging efficiency.

+---
 ## 📍 Let's Connect

 - 📧 Email: jerry7975460@gmail.com